 "The whole point of the gallery is that moviemaking is a collaborative art," Serrano adds.
 "I hope people will be pleasantly surprised to learn just how much coordination it took for everyone involved in The Godfather to not only come together under one vision, but actually follow through and execute it."

-The Art of Moviemaking: The Godfather exhibition is currently open to the public and will run until March 17, 2024.
+The Art of Moviemaking: The Godfather exhibition is currently open to the public.

 By Alex Welch